modm-io/modm/src/modm/platform/core/avr/module.md

 # AVR Core

-Implements the interfaces defined in the `:architecture` modules.
+Implements the interfaces defined in the `modm:architecture` modules.
 Adds the `-mmcu={target}` compile flag and the `F_CPU={core frequency}` define.